kode4food/interpol/README.md

 <script src="build/interpol.min.js" type="text/javascript"></script>
 ```

-*Note:* The Interpol command-line interface generates pre-compiled JSON.
+*Note:* The Interpol command-line interface generates pre-compiled bundles.
 You can install this globally using `npm -g install` and can then invoke the tools at your terminal by typing `interpol`.

 ### Including the PEG.js Compiler
 If you *must* parse raw templates in the browser, you will need to load the version of Interpol that includes the compiler (and its PEG.js parser).